 .TH SUNRISE-COMMIT 1 "13 Jul 2010" "@PACKAGE_STRING@" "User Commands"

-sunrise-commit \- a Gentoo repository commit helper.
+repo-commit \- a Gentoo repository commit helper.

 is a helper script for Gentoo repository commiters.
 Apart from

 performing the actual commit, it performs the following tasks:

 \- performs basic integrity and QA checks on the modified packages,

 \- prepends the commit message with package name(s).

 The script supports CVS, GIT, Mercurial, and Subversion repositories.

 For the latter, it supports native checkouts as well as git-svn.

 Please note that when used with DVCSes, this script only performs the

 actual commit.
 (It does not push or dcommit it to the repository).